 Slate recently made the case for dressing nicely for a plane, train or bus ride.
 It encouraged the tracksuit travelers of the world to put a little effort into their outfits.
-There’s no real excuse, either, because sweats actually aren’t the only comfortable clothes out there.
+There's no real excuse, either, because sweats actually aren't the only comfortable clothes out there.
 There are tons of apparel and styles that work well for travel.
+Are you in need of dependable, affordable, high quality apparel fulfillment services?
+Why not check out this merch fulfillment services from Thrive here for more info!

 If you, like author J. Bryan Lowder, try to look presentable when you're on the road, you probably exclaimed "yes!" often and enthusiastically when reading it.
 If you lean toward schlubby when you travel, you might have felt defensive and called out.
 And if you’re European, you probably tittered over the need for something like this to even be published.